 What an Activity Plan Defines

 - What inputs are required?
-Document family IDs, project-specific values, routing hints, external reference IDs, or metadata supplied by the trigger.
+Document family IDs, project-specific values, routing hints, external reference IDs, or metadata supplied by the Trigger.

 - What steps run?
 A graph of CREATE_TASK, SCRIPT, BRIDGE_CALL, EXECUTION, LLM, AGENT, and APPROVAL steps.